nocalhost/nocalhost.github.io/docs/config/config-ref.md

   # optional
   ignoredPath: []

-  # The jobs to be executed before application's installation.
+  # Executes after templates are rendered, but before any resources are created in Kubernetes
   # type: object[]
   # default value: []
   # optional